 One of the most popular things to do on the internet is to download Torrent Files.
 P2P actions are dangerous as they reveal a user’s IP address to whoever is sharing the same file.

-That’s just the half of it.
+That’s just half of it.
 Torrenting, in general, is not illegal.
 However, downloading and sharing unsanctioned copyrighted material is very.
 Users who do so might get pursued by the authorities.
-Some countries ban torrent websites to avoid all this predicament, to begin with.
+Some countries ban torrent websites to avoid this predicament, to begin with.

 With a VPN, users can hide their IP address, download torrents anonymously, and even access torrent files in regions where they’re blocked.
-Now, when it came to testing if Speedtest VPN is up for the “protection” job, we had two problems at hand.
+Now, when it came to testing if Speedtest VPN was up for the “protection” job, we had two problems at hand.